alibaba/BladeDISC/tensorflow_blade/README.md

 All the python source codes are under **tf\_blade** dir.
 All the tests files are under **tests** dir.

-### CI pipeline for Tensorflow-Blade
+### CI pipeline for TensorFlow-Blade
-When running CI actions for Tensorflow-Blade, all the configure/build/package stages as in [build and install Tensorflow-Blade](docs/build_from_source.md) are executed.
+When running CI actions for TensorFlow-Blade, all the configure/build/package stages as in [build and install TensorFlow-Blade](docs/build_from_source.md) are executed.
 Also we will run the python linter check for python code and run all the tests under tests dir.
  - run checks for python and cpp code
 ```bash
 ./build.py ${VENV_PATH} -s check